-Data centres have redundancy built-in to their hardware and telecommunications infrastructure so, in the event of failure of any component of hardware or service such as power failure, back up systems can provide virtually a 100% up time guarantee.
-Examples of resources increasing resilience are uninterruptible power supplies, dual power feeds, virtual server hosting and automated back up procedures.
-Many service providers have contractual arrangements with other data centres, so under extreme circumstances, data centres can be switched which is another example of built-in redundancy.
+Data centers have redundancy built-in to their hardware and telecommunications infrastructure so, in the event of failure of any component of hardware or service such as power failure, back up systems can provide virtually a 100% uptime guarantee.
+Examples of resources increasing resilience are uninterruptible power supplies, dual power feeds, virtual server hosting, and automated back up procedures.
+Many service providers have contractual arrangements with other data centers, so under extreme circumstances, data centers can be switched which is another example of built-in redundancy.

 5. Scalability and flexibility

 As the requirements of a business change, so too can the resources used to satisfy those requirements, without the client having to reinvest every time either to keep up with the latest technology or to satisfy the demands of an expanding business.

 Data centers have help desks manned, in accordance with the SLA, by experts available at all times which means that you will not find yourself without support every time your IT manager is on leave.

 7. Enable management to focus on core competencies